avishek-virevo/virevo-chatbot/knowledge/07-booking-flow.md

 ### Step 2: Collect Information (One at a time, in this exact order)

 1. **Collect name**
-   Ask EXACTLY: "What's your name?"
+   Ask EXACTLY: "What's your first and last name?"

+   Wait for the full name response before proceeding.

    IMPORTANT: Wait for a simple name response.
 If user gives a long answer, ask again:
    "Just your name please?"